-OJP award notification will be sent from GMS.
-Recipients will be required to log in; accept any outstanding assurances and certifications on the award; designate a financial point of contact; and review, sign, and accept the award.
+OJP award notification will be sent from the OJP Grants Management System.
+Recipients will be required to login; accept any outstanding assurances and certifications on the award; designate financial points of contact; and review, sign, and accept the award.
 The award acceptance process involves physical signature of the award document by the authorized representative and the scanning of the fully-executed award document to OJP.